tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 * `status`: The [logistics status](#logistics-status) of this delivery line according to the buyer.
 * `transportMode`: The Mode of Transport used for the delivery of goods as required by the buyer.
 [UNECE.org Recommendation 19](https://tfig.unece.org/contents/recommendation-19.htm) is advised for Codes for Modes of Transport.

+### `deliveryHistory`

+The actual `deliveryHistory` field may be used when your ERP system supports a delivery schedule natively.

 ## Simple delivery schedule

 Use the field `lines.scheduledDelivery` to issue the requested planned delivery of this order line.